-You may have observed an omnipresent company logo in many slides -- and that raises a question: do you really need to have a company logo on all your slides?
+You may have observed an omnipresent company logo in many slides That raises a question: do you really need to have a company logo on all your slides?
 First, it takes a fair amount of space.
 Secondly, the audience knows which company the speaker belongs to since that information is almost always placed on the first slide.
-Also speakers do introduce themselves and their companies -- so do all slides need that extra branding?
+Also speakers do introduce themselves and their companies.
+So, do all slides need that extra branding?
 All these questions are fair, and there are equally fair answers for them.
-You should certainly add a company logo to your first slide, and then place a more subtle or watermarked logo on the rest of the slides -- or even no logo at all.
-Fortunately, PowerPoint makes it easy to add a logo to all your slides -- and then you can make it sure that some slides have no logo at all or even a more understated version of the logo.
+You should certainly add a company logo to your first slide, and then place a more subtle or watermarked logo on the rest of the slides, or even no logo at all.
+Fortunately, PowerPoint makes it easy to add a logo to all your slides, and then you can make it sure that some slides have no logo at all or even a more understated version of the logo.

 Figure 1: The Indezine logo with both a prominent and a subtle look

 Follow these steps to learn how you can add these logos to your Slide Master in PowerPoint 2013:

 - Launch PowerPoint, and access the View tab of the Ribbon.
 Click the Slide Master button, as shown highlighted in red within Figure 2.

 - This opens the Slide Master View, as shown in Figure 3.
 Here, within the pane on the left, you'll find one large slide thumbnail that represents the Slide Master (highlighted in red within Figure 3), and several smaller slide thumbnails below representing individual Slide Layouts (highlighted in blue within Figure 3).
 To add a logo or a graphic to your entire presentation (including all Slide Layouts within the hierarchy), you need to select the Slide Master.